Skip to main content

 for match in detection.matches:

-match.matched_text # str: The matched content
+match.matched_text # str: The matched content (for debugging only)

-match.start # int: Start position
+match.start # int: Start position in original text

-match.end # int: End position
+match.end # int: End position in original text

 Configuration Options